Singles (1992 film): Casting

 Campbell Scott was cast on the same day he was cast as Julia Roberts' co star in Dying Young, which would be filmed first.
-Scott played a leukemia victim in that movie and Crowe's journals from making Singles are full of references to concern from the studio over his hair.
+Scott played a leukemia victim in that film and Crowe's journals from making Singles are full of references to concern from the studio over his hair.

 According to Art Linson, $50,000 was budgeted for the role of Cliff.
-Matt Dillon wanted to play it but his fee was $1 million and the studio would not pay it.
+Dillon wanted to play it but his fee was $1 million and the studio would not pay it.
 After negotiations, it was agreed he would play the part for $400,000.

 Shooting

 Filming began on March 11, 1991.
 Principal photography wrapped on May 24, 1991.

 The film was shot at a number of locations around Seattle and includes scenes at Gas Works Park, Capitol Hill, Jimi Hendrix's original grave at Greenwood Memorial Park in Renton, the Pike Place Market and the Virginia Inn.
 The central coffee shop featured in the film is the now-closed OK Hotel.
 The apartment building is located on the northwest corner of the intersection of E. Thomas St & 19th Ave E. (1820 E. Thomas St.).
 Additional concert footage was shot in the now-defunct RKCNDY bar.
 Alice in Chains' concert was filmed at the Desoto nightclub.
 Also, Soundgarden makes an appearance in the film.

 The apartment building that was used as the main set for Singles.

-Most of Matt Dillon's wardrobe in the movie actually belonged to Pearl Jam bassist Jeff Ament.
+Most of Dillon's wardrobe in the film actually belonged to Pearl Jam bassist Jeff Ament.
 During the making of the film, Ament produced a list of song titles for the fictional band, Citizen Dick.
 Chris Cornell took it as a challenge to write songs for the film using those titles, and "Spoonman" was one of them.
 An early acoustic version of the song was created and can be heard in the background during a scene of the film.
 Citizen Dick's song "Touch Me, I'm Dick" is a parody of the song "Touch Me, I'm Sick" by the Seattle band Mudhoney.
 On the inside cover photo of the soundtrack, there is a Citizen Dick CD with the track listing on the CD itself.
 One of the songs is called "Louder Than Larry (Steiner)", a wordplay on the Soundgarden album, Louder Than Love.

 On 8 April Crowe wrote in his journal, "My working relationship with Campbell is deteriorating daily.
 The air is thick with the unspoken.
-I know it’s not easy for him.
+I know it's not easy for him.
 Steve Dunne is the hardest part in the movie.
 All around him are characters with odd and interesting quirks.
 He is the Curse of the Normal Guy."
 This resulted in a big argument on set two days later.

-Eric Stoltz, who had been in other Crowe movies such as Fast Times at Ridgemont High and Say Anything had a cameo as a mime.
+Eric Stoltz, who had been in other Crowe films such as Fast Times at Ridgemont High and Say Anything..., had a cameo as a mime.
 He and Fonda were dating at the time.